 On March 16, 2015, the Corporation issued \$200.0 million of 3.55% senior unsecured debentures at a price of \$998.37 per \$1,000 principal amount due July 28, 2045 ("Series 11").
-The Series 11 debentures bear interest payable semi-annually in arrears and contain covenants which, subject to certain exceptions, restrict the ability of the Corporation and LDC to create security interests, incur additional indebtedness or dispose of all or substantially all of their assets.
+The Series 11 debentures bear interest payable semiannually in arrears and contain covenants which, subject to certain exceptions, restrict the ability of the Corporation and LDC to create security interests, incur additional indebtedness or dispose of all or substantially all of their assets.
 The Corporation may redeem all or part of the Series 11 debentures prior to maturity at a price equal to the greater of the Canada Yield Price (determined in accordance with the terms of the debentures) and par, plus accrued and unpaid interest to the date fixed for redemption.
 The net proceeds of the debentures were used to repay certain existing indebtedness of the Corporation and for general corporate purposes.
-Debt issuance costs of \$1.4 million relating to the Series 11 debentures were recorded against the principal amount of the debentures in the first quarter of 2015 and are amortized to finance costs using the effective interest method.
-As at June 30, 2015, the Corporation was in compliance with all covenants included in its trust indenture and supplemental trust indentures.
+Debt issuance costs of \$1.4 million relating to the Series 11 debentures were recorded against the carrying amount of the debentures in the first quarter of 2015 and are amortized to finance costs using the effective interest method.